shkamiya/EBT/data/vid/README.md

 ### Kinetics-400 & Kinetics-600

 To download Kinetics-400 and Kinetics-600, use the scripts at https://github.com/cvdfoundation/kinetics-dataset.
 Set the command-line argument `--dataset_dir=<path_to_dataset>`.
+Then set the `$K400_DIR` env variable.

 ### Something-something-v2
 SSv2 is distributed by Qualcomm in separate files at [this link](https://www.qualcomm.com/developer/software/something-something-v-2-dataset/downloads).
 Download the video files and the labels.
 After downloading all the video files, you can concatenate them and unzip them as a single file: